bfalandays/HomeostasisModel/README.md

 # HomeostasisModel
- Contains R code for the homeostasis-as-prediction model in Falandays, Nguyen, & Spivey
+ Contains Python code in Jupyter notebooks for the homeostasis-as-prediction model in Falandays, Nguyen, & Spivey.